mellor-lab/mellor-lab.github.io/_sources/contents/research-environment/group-meetings.md

 ### `Purpose:`
 - Opportunity to delve into the methodology
-- Gain better understanding of the topic area
+- Gain a better understanding of the topic area
 - Improve critical thinking skills

 These [journal clubs](journal-club) can be used to present peer reviewed publications or published preprints.